keydunov/snowman-io/guides/development.md

 # SnowmanIO Development Guide

-UI is Ember.js application backed with Sinatra as backend.
-The UI is developing using [ember-cli](http://www.ember-cli.com/).
-Sources are located at `ui` folder.
+UI is Ember.js application backed with Sinatra.
+The UI was developed with help of [ember-cli](http://www.ember-cli.com/).
+The application sources are located at `ui` folder.

 ## Prepare